caryoscelus/comment-anything/README.md

-comment-anything (CA) Easy commenting system storing everything in Redis.
+comment-anything (CA) is a simple commenting system embeddable to any site (only javascript & iframe support required).
 Not quite ready yet, but working..

 You can see example at http://comment-anything.herokuapp.com/